BenR357/BikeShareProject/README.md

 <h2>Project Description</h2>
-In this project, I am a junior data analyst working in the marketing analyst team at Cyclistic, a bike-share company in Chicago.
-The director of marketing believes the company’s future success depends on maximizing the number of annual memberships.
-Therefore, my team wants to understand how casual riders and annual members use Cyclistic bikes differently.
-From these insights, my team will design a new marketing strategy to convert casual riders into annual members.
-But first, Cyclistic executives must approve my recommendations, so they must be backed up with compelling data insights and professional data visualizations.
+The project involves a junior data analyst working in the marketing analyst team at Cyclistic, a bike-share company in Chicago.
+The team aims to understand how casual riders and annual members use Cyclistic bikes differently to design a new marketing strategy to convert casual riders into annual members.
+The recommendations must be backed up with compelling data insights and professional data visualizations.
 <br />

 <h2>About the Company</h2>
-In 2016, Cyclistic launched a successful bike-share offering.
-Since then, the program has grown to a fleet of 5,824 bicycles that are geotracked and locked into a network of 692 stations across Chicago.
-The bikes can be unlocked from one station and returned to any other station in the system anytime.
+Cyclistic launched a successful bike-share offering in 2016.
+The program has grown to a fleet of 5,824 bicycles that are geotracked and locked into a network of 692 stations across Chicago.

-Until now, Cyclistic’s marketing strategy relied on building general awareness and appealing to broad consumer segments.
-One approach that helped make these things possible was the flexibility of its pricing plans: single-ride passes, full-day passes, and annual memberships.
-Customers who purchase single-ride or full-day passes are referred to as casual riders.
-Customers who purchase annual memberships are Cyclistic members.

 Cyclistic’s finance analysts have concluded that annual members are much more profitable than casual riders.
-Although the pricing flexibility helps Cyclistic attract more customers, Moreno believes that maximizing the number of annual members will be key to future growth.
-Rather than creating a marketing campaign that targets all-new customers, Moreno believes there is a very good chance to convert casual riders into members.
-She notes that casual riders are already aware of the Cyclistic program and have chosen Cyclistic for their mobility needs.
+Moreno believes that maximizing the number of annual members will be key to future growth.
 Moreno has set a clear goal: Design marketing strategies aimed at converting casual riders into annual members.
-In order to do that, however, the marketing analyst team needs to better understand how annual members and casual riders differ, why casual riders would buy a membership, and how digital media could affect their marketing tactics.
-Moreno and her team are interested in analyzing the Cyclistic historical bike trip data to identify trends.
 <br />

 <h2>Programs and Languages Utilized</h2>